-New additions, exterior alterations, or related new construction shall not destroy historic materials that characterize the property.
+Proposed South Elevation Rebuilt Carriage House and Doors, New Garage Shown Lighter Behind New additions, exterior alterations, or related new construction shall not destroy historic materials that characterize the property.
 The new work shall be differentiated from the old and shall be compatible with the massing, size, scale, and architectural features to protect the historic integrity of the property and its environment.

-The new additions are compatible with the existing architecture.
+The new additions are compatible with the existing architecture, although the proposed garage is larger than the existing carriage house.
 New additions and adjacent or related new construction shall be undertaken in such a manner that if removed in the future, the essential form and integrity of the historic property and its environment would be impaired.
 The essential form and integrity of the historic property will be maintained.
 7. Any such additional criteria or policy design related guidelines adopted by the Board to aid in the review of Alteration Certificate applications.
 Such criteria and policies shall be written and made available to all Alteration Certificate applicants and the general public.
 Additional guidelines include 'Castle Rock Style' and the 'Historic Preservation Plan.'
-The application adheres to those guidelines since the alterations are the same architectural style and new materials match existing.

-Imposition of Time Limit on Building Permits

-Section 15.64.140D(2) of the Town's Municipal Code states that the Board may impose a time limit for the applicant to apply for a building permit on landmark alteration certificates.
+The application adheres to those guidelines since the alterations are the same architectural style and new materials match existing or reuse historic materials as much as possible.
+Imposition of Time Limit on Building Permits Section 15.64.140D(2) of the Town's Municipal Code states that the Board may impose a time limit for the applicant to apply for a building permit on landmark alteration certificates.
 Staff believes that the intent of this provision is to prevent long delays between the approval of alterations and actual improvements.
 The applicant is currently painting the main house and working foundation repairs.
 She hopes to begin the construction as soon as possible.
 However, if the Board wishes to impose a time limit, this condition should be added to the motion to approve, along with any other conditions that might be imposed (Motion Option 2).

-Findings

-Section 15.64.140D(2) of the Town's Municipal Code authorizes the Historic Preservation Board to adopt written findings and conclusions to approve, approve with conditions or disapprove applications for landmark alteration certificates.
-Town staff has reviewed this application and finds that the proposal:

-- Is supported by the goals and objectives of the 2030 Comprehensive Master Plan and Vision; and - Is consistent with the goals of the Town's Historic Preservation Plan, Castle Rock Style and Castle Rock Design; and - Complies with the review approval criteria for landmark alteration certificates.
+Findings Section 15.64.140D(2) of the Town's Municipal Code authorizes the Historic Preservation Board to adopt written findings and conclusions to approve, approve with conditions or disapprove applications for landmark alteration certificates.
+Town staff has reviewed this application and finds that the proposal: - Is supported by the goals and objectives of the 2030 Comprehensive Master Plan and Vision; and - Is consistent with the goals of the Town's Historic Preservation Plan, Castle Rock Style and Castle Rock Design; and - Complies with the approval criteria for landmark alteration certificates.
+Staff Recommendation Based on the analysis and findings outlined in this report, staff recommends approval of this landmark alteration request.
+Motion Options Option 1: Approval I move to approve this resolution, as introduced by title.

-Staff Recommendation

-Based on the analysis and findings outlined in this report, staff recommends approval of this landmark alteration request.

-Motion Options

-Option 1: Approval

-I move to approve this resolution, as introduced by title.

-Option 2: Approval with Conditions

-I move to approve this resolution, as introduced by title, with the following conditions: (list conditions)

-Option 3: Disapproval

-I move to disapprove or deny this resolution, as introduced by title, based on the following findings: (list reasons for denial)

-Option 4: Continue item to next hearing (need more information to make decision) I move to continue this item to the next regular Historic Preservation Board meeting on September 4, 2019.
+Option 2: Approval with Conditions I move to approve this resolution, as introduced by title, with the following conditions: (list conditions) Option 3: Disapproval I move to disapprove or deny this resolution, as introduced by title, based on the following findings: (list reasons for denial) Option 4: Continue item to next hearing (need more information to make decision) I move to continue this item to the next regular Historic Preservation Board meeting on July 1, 2020.
+Attachments Attachment A: Vicinity Map Attachment B: Resolution Attachment C: Proposed Site Plan, Elevation Drawings, and Color/materials Attachment D: Cultural Resource Survey, updated July, 2019 & Property Photos Attachment E: Stalheim Engineers, Inc., Evaluation of Existing Detached Garage Letter dated February 13, 2020 Attachment F: Public Comments

-Attachments

-Attachment A: Vicinity Map Attachment B: Resolution

-Attachment C: Proposed Site Plan & Elevation Drawings

-Attachment D: Cultural Resource Survey, updated July, 2019 & Property Photos